aeither/open-forge/README.md

 ## Future Roadmap

+- Launch Open Forge Launchpad for promising Aptos-based projects
+- Launch decentralized grant program for Aptos ecosystem development
+- Partnership with key Aptos projects for cross-promotion
-1. Full integration with Telegram Mizu Wallet
+- Full integration with Aptos-native wallets and Telegram Mizu Wallet
-2. Enhanced analytics for project creators and backers
-3. Cross-chain support for a wider ecosystem of projects
-4. Advanced governance features for community-driven platform evolution
+- Integrate AI-powered project recommendation engine

 Join us in forging the future of open-source growth and funding on Aptos!